 5. Tackle debt

 There are arguments both for and against paying off your mortgage as quickly as possible.
 You may well be able to earn more plowing money into the stock market.
 That, of course, is the argument made on paper.
 In real life, most retirees find it too difficult to quit and keep paying for their home.
-One analysis by Putnam Investments found that retirees who ended up going back to work had just 47 percent equity in their homes on average.

 “It comes down to whether you look at your home as a home or an investment vehicle,” says Vanguard’s Rinaldi.
 “But going into retirement with a large mortgage is not the best situation.”